aleslab/eegSourceTemplateMatching/README.md

 1. Find the EEG templates that correspond to your EEG montage.
 The templates and your data should share the same electrodes and reference.
 A set of standard EGI templates are provided in the templates folder.
-You can also create, for any EEG montage, your own templates based on your set-up by running createCustomTemplates.
+You can also create, for any EEG montage but EGI, your own templates based on your set-up by running createCustomTemplates.
 This function will extract templates from a 10-05 system (high density electrode montage) that matches your set of electrodes. mytemplates = createCustomTemplates(mychannellocations)